12.40 PAVEMENT SURFACE REPAIR

 n Flaggers and flagging stations shall be equipped for nighttime flagging per requirements of the Iowa Flagger's Handbook.

 n At a crossroad positions, flaggers shall be adjacent to an official vehicle equipped with a flashing light.
-A "Flagger" sign shall be placed on crossroads 150 m (500 feet) in advance of existing "Stop" signs.
+A "Flagger" sign shall be placed on crossroads (500 feet) in advance of existing "Stop" signs.

 Four‑Lane Divided Roadways